About Jamaican Rice and Peas

 This very important mineral also helps to reduce the toxicity of preservatives in foods by detoxifying the sulfites.
-Sulfites can be dangerous and without molybdenum many of us may have developed health issues such as heart problems.
+Sulfites can be dangerous and, without molybdenum, many of us may have developed health issues such as heart problems.
 Some allergic reactions to sulfites are headaches, rapid heartbeat and disorientation.

-Where is the sodium?
+Where Is the Sodium?

-- A traditional Jamaican way to reduce the cooking times for dried beans is to soak the beans over night.
-We cleanse the beans properly by removing any unwanted material or bad peas, rinse and drain.
-Then add enough water to cover beans leaving about three inches of water above beans.
+- A traditional Jamaican way to reduce the cooking times for dried beans is to soak the beans overnight.
+We cleanse the beans properly by removing any unwanted material or bad peas, then rinse and drain.
+Then add enough water to cover the beans leaving about three inches of water above the beans.
 You must place beans in a large container with enough head space after the water is placed in it.
 Cover and rest overnight.

 Note that all photos and video used in this article belongs to the author.